Erika Boissiere, MFT, Founder

 Learn about the different approaches, education and specialties of each of our team members.

 Erika Boissiere is a Licensed Marriage and Family Therapist (MFT #84047) who specializes in couples counseling and is based out of San Francisco, California.
-She is also an adjunct instructor at Golden Gate University teaching Master Level courses to students that are learning to be Marriage and Family Therapists.
+She is also an adjunct instructor at University of San Francisco, teaching Master Level courses to students that are learning to be Marriage and Family Therapists.
+She is also a contributing author to Forbes, writing on business and relationships.

 After working for nearly a decade in the financial services sector for firms such as BlackRock and other buy-side/ sell-side firms, Erika followed her passion to help others lead more fulfilling lives, and changed careers to become a Couples and Relationship Therapist.